 Section 1.
 Meetings.
-The Board of Directors shall meet at least twice each year, including at the annual meeting of USMMA and at least one other occasion during each year at a location and date to be fixed by the Board.
+USMMA Officers shall meet or report monthly.
+Regional Board Members will be welcome to attend and may be requested to attend based on the meeting agenda.
+The Full Board (Officers and the Regional Board of Directors shall meet at least twice each year, including at the annual meeting of USMMA and at least one other occasion during each year at a location and date to be fixed by the Board.
 The President shall have the power to call a meeting of the Board of Directors of USMMA at any time and must call a meeting when requested in writing to do so by one-third or more of the members of the Board of Directors.

 Section 3.
 Participation in Meetings via Conference Call.
 The Board of Directors may participate in the Annual Meeting or other Meeting of the Board by means of a conference telephone or similar communications equipment which allows all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at a meeting for purposes of establishing a Quorum or to transact and to vote on any business.

 Section 4.
 Notice of Meetings Notice of the Annual Meeting or other meetings of the Board shall be made at least 45 days prior to the meeting via postal mail or email to each member.

 Section 5.
 Amendment to the Bylaws Bylaws may be amended by a majority vote of Board members at any meeting via vote or proxy.

 New: April 2007 Major bylaw changes that impact breed standards , registry and membership require 2 board meetings for approval and that such proposed bylaw changes be communicated to the entire USMMA Membership before the second board meeting.

 Committees may be formed formally or informally at the request of the Board of Directors for special projects or events.